Current and temperature imbalances in parallel-connected grid storage battery modules: System Analysis

 \subsection{Thresholds for safe operation}

 In an effort to understand what actions can be taken to mitigate the risk of overheating in parallel modules, the safety thresholds were plotted for different C-rates, depths of discharge (DoD), and number of cells in parallel.
 This analysis shows how the safe set of parameter values expands based on different use cases.
 By understanding these factors, BESS integrators can maximise the performance of a system while also being confident in the safety of the system.
-The resulting thresholds are shown in Figures \ref{fig:crateRobustness}--\ref{fig:noCellsRobustness}.
+The resulting thresholds are shown in Figs. \ref{fig:crateRobustness}--\ref{fig:noCellsRobustness}.

-In Fig.\ \ref{fig:crateRobustness}, the area below or to the left of each respective curve is the `safe' parameter space where there is no level of heterogeneity in the indicated parameters that can lead to temperatures above \SI{60}{\celsius}.
-Although operating in this guaranteed `safe-zone' is an attractive idea, it would require a major compromise on pack performance, where the module can only be cycled at low C-rates and in a restrictive SOC window.
+An intuitive result shown in Fig.\ \ref{fig:SocRobustness} is that avoiding cycling in regions where the OCV-curve is steep, such as in the low SOC range, avoids the large rebalancing currents discussed throughout the paper, and increases the defined safety thresholds.
+Additionally, in Fig.\ \ref{fig:crateRobustness}, the area below or to the left of each respective curve is the `safe' parameter space where there is no level of heterogeneity in the indicated parameters that can lead to temperatures above \SI{60}{\celsius}.
+Although operating in this guaranteed `safe-zone' is an attractive idea, it would require a major compromise on pack performance, where the module can only be cycled at a lower rate and in a restrictive SOC window.
 Instead the robustness metrics offer insights into strategies that maximise performance while decreasing risk to an acceptable level.
 For example, strategically reducing the current in the low SOC range, where the slope of the OCV function is steepest, can improve system safety without making a significant compromise on accessible energy.

-While these results were generated from a model representing the 4P experimental module, the results are generalisable.
-The global sensitivity analysis is a relative metric, generated from simulations of systems with random parameter sets sampled from the range in table \ref{tab:sobolRange}.
-The simulations are not beholden to the experimental module, only to the defined parameter range selected based on a literature review.
-Furthermore, the robustness metrics are all normalised, and the trends result from the model dynamics defined in equations \eqref{dvdt_state}-\eqref{dTdt_state}.
-Therefore, the trends outlined in Figures \ref{fig:crateRobustness}--\ref{fig:noCellsRobustness} are generally applicable across all parallel cell groups.
+Although these results were generated for a specific module configuration, they can be generalised.
+The global sensitivity analysis is a relative metric based on simulations with random parameter sets sampled from the ranges in Table \ref{tab:sobolRange}.
+These simulations are not tied to the experimental module, but only to the parameter space defined from the literature.
+The robustness metrics are normalised, and the observed trends arise from the model dynamics in equations \eqref{dvdt_state}–\eqref{dTdt_state}.
+Therefore, the trends in Figs. \ref{fig:crateRobustness}–\ref{fig:noCellsRobustness} are broadly applicable across parallel cell groups.